We advise in in relation to applications for removal from the Sex Offenders Register and discharge from a Sexual Offences Prevention Order

 Also as technology advances many older orders are now not simply fit for purpose.
 When these orders were first imposed it banned the use of the internet entirely.
 These were the days before the internet became integral to our daily lives.
 Also phones now have built in cameras and this technology was not envisaged when the orders were drawn up.

-If you are subject to any of these restrictions and require advice on the following areas please contact Max Saffman at Olliers solicitors who has many years experience in this area and helped numerous ex-offenders.
+If you are subject to any of these restrictions and require advice on the following areas please contact Olliers as we have many years experience in this area and have helped numerous ex-offenders.

 How can Olliers help me?